-- 141. What purpose does certified SR-22 insurance, the sole purpose of EIVS, serve if POFR is mandatory at all times?
-This complaint says uninsured motorists are free to travel without insurance and the state's job is to protect the public by administering TFRL upon the willful, negligent or irresponsible drivers and operators enjoying the privilege conditionally. - 142.
+- 136. DOR's deceptions are visible in marketing of the Gerregano program (see "EIVS general talking points" above) and his presenting EIVS as a tool to generate premiums.
+To county clerks, he says, "[DOR] is launching a new insurance verification system in January 2017 to encourage compliance with the state's Financial Responsibility Law."
+He tells clerks Tennessee "had the sixth highest uninsured motorist rate in the nation with an estimated 20.1 percent of drivers being uninsured."
+Widening the obligation of POFR upon the general population and "encouraging compliance" is not legal administration of law, but extortion.
+EXHIBIT No. 7, Press articles on the Jan.
+1, 2017, EIVS rollout - 137.
+What purpose does certified SR-22 insurance, the sole purpose of EIVS, serve if POFR is mandatory at all times? - 138.
+Uninsured motorists are free to travel without insurance and the state's job is to protect the public by administering TFRL upon the willful, negligent or irresponsible drivers and operators enjoying the privilege on condition they obtain the motor vehicle liability policy defined at T.C.A. § 55-12-102(7). - 139.
 Insurance policies are not upon objects, but upon persons.
 An ordinary operator policy insures a person in whatever auto or motor vehicle he uses.
 That means a person with an operator's policy should meet respondent's current standard because he, behind the wheel, has an operator's policy.
 An operator's policy does not need to be linked to a motor vehicle to be enforceable.
 Certified policies are not upon VINS, but upon a person.
 The certificate "shall give the effective date of the motor vehicle liability policy, which date shall be the same as the effective date of the certificate, and shall designate by explicit description or by appropriate reference all motor vehicles covered thereby, unless the policy is issued to a person who is not the owner of the motor vehicle" Tenn.
-Code Ann. § 55-12-120. - 143.
-The name of the EIVS program is informative.
-Insurance verification has a different meaning and operation than insurance check.
+Code Ann. § 55-12-120.

+- 140. Insurance verification has a different meaning and operation than insurance check.
 If insurance were a universal requirement prior to accident, EIVS would be EICS electronic insurance check system.

-144. By law EIVS is a mere discerner of whether members of a limited group-those registrants subject to requirement to buy SR-22 high-risk insurance from "insurers of record" - have such a policy and are verified as being financially responsible as a continuing obligation for three years to five years, however long their license and tag suspensions last.
+EIVS verifies the certificate connected to a motor vehicle liability policy described at T.CA.
+55-12-122. - 141.
+EIVS is a mere discerner of whether members of a limited group those registrants subject to requirement to buy SR-22 high-risk insurance from "insurers of record" have such a policy and are verified as being financially responsible as a continuing obligation for three years to five years, however long their license and tag suspensions last.
 See sects.
 106, 114, 116, 117, 126.
 Law updated Jan.
 1, 2024, requires of a suspended person that he "provide[] and maintain[] proof of financial responsibility for the length of the license's revocation or suspension" Sect.
-114, the three- and five-year duration references deleted.

-145. Atwood gives no authority to the department beyond the limited scope of activity described in Part 1 of the law.
+114, the three- and five-year duration references deleted. - 142.
+Atwood gives no authority to the department beyond the limited scope of activity described in Part 1 of the law.